 For Kinross, the Company's Jackson's Wash Project claims form part of a larger project area centred on the historic Montezuma silver, gold and mercury mining centre.
-This is an active exploration area for Kinross which has recently advised the Company that it is currently planning to increase its exploration activity in the wider project area.
+This is an active exploration area for Kinross and during the reporting period Kinross advised the Company that it is currently planning to increase its exploration activity in the wider project area.